Neralur: History

 The name Neralur, has its origin possibly from its old name Chayapuri (which is not in much use now).
 The name Chayapuri (in Sanskrit) stands for village filled with shade (from Chaya=shade and puri=village) which when translated into Kannada becomes Neraluru (Chaya=Neralu and puri=ooru).
 The name suggests that the place was filled with huge trees that gave shade.
 Another speculation about the origin of the name is possibly because of a big "Black Jamun" tree (Nerale hannu in Kannada), that existed in the village.

 Transport

 Many buses ply to Neralur from Bangalore.
 There is a direct BMTC(Bangalore Metropolitan Transport Corporation) bus (356K) from K R Market.
 A host of other BMTC and private buses, on its way to Attibele, Hosur and other nearby places, stop at the village near the National Highway 44 (Hosur Road) junction.

-The nearest Railway station is at Heelalige, which is around 6 kilometers away from Neralur.

 The Kempe Gowda International Airport at Devanahalli is at a distance of 63 kilometers from Neralur.